Xetirian/Xetirian.github.io/README.md

-This website hosts visual impressions of most of my past robotics projects, listed in inverse chronological order.
+This website hosts descriptions and visual impressions of most of my past robotics projects, listed in inverse chronological order.

 ## Master's thesis: Transformer-Based Imitation Learning for Robot Object Manipulation
 ### Abstract